Antarctic Travel Lesson - Spreadsheet Based

 The spreadsheet needs to be made available to your class, so they can use it for the task.
 When completed, they can email it to you as an attachment, or copy it to a folder for marking.

-This is intended for secondary age pupils, probably best used by ages 13-16, though it depends on ability of course.
+Intended for secondary age pupils, probably best used by ages 14-16, though it depends on ability of course.

 You start off by choosing your method of travel, skidoo, dog sledding or manhauling.
 This then gives you your timings and requirements in terms of food and fuel.
 Note - this kind of trip is still carried out in Antarctica today, though skidoos are used for modern travel, the last dogs were removed in 1994 and while manhauling was a common method during the Heroic Age of Antarctic Exploration from 1897-1922.